-USGS Coastal and Marine Geology Program > Pacific Coastal & Marine Science Center > Research Projects > Coastal Aquifer Project: Submarine Groundwater Discharge > Methods & Tools > Measuring Resisitivity to Gauge Submarine Groundwater Discharge
+USGS Coastal and Marine Geology Program > Pacific Coastal and Marine Science Center > Research Projects > Coastal Aquifer Project: Submarine Groundwater Discharge > Methods & Tools > Measuring Resisitivity to Gauge Submarine Groundwater Discharge

 Stationary, time-series, multi-electrode resistivity profiles across a beach face as a function of water level.
 Inversion parameters were held constant for each time step.
 To highlight subsurface resistivity change at the land / sea interface, images reflect only the first 40 meters of data.
 Inset graph of water level data collected from a Solinist Diver midway down cable, at electrode 28.

 Electrical resistivity measurements can detect variations in the salinity (conductivity = 1/resistivity) regime of subsurface pore water and porous sediments.
 Resistivity data can be collected under two scenarios, 1) time series, and 2) streaming survey modes.
 In streaming survey mode, the 120-meter, 8-channel streamer system collects instantaneous dipole-dipole measurements at approximately 3-second intervals.
 The 120 m electrode cable, which is towed along the water's surface at a speed of about 3-4 knots, consists of two current-producing graphite electrodes and nine stainless steel electrodes spaced 10 meters apart.
 The depth of penetration for such a system is roughly one-third of the total streamer cable length.
 By merging the ship's navigation (latitude, longitude and depth) and an in-situ hydrographic data stream (salinity, pH, conductivity, temperature) with the resistivity data, inversion models can be run to process resistivity cross-sections.